TITLE Coordinator, Space Management

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: Three years of experience working with database applications, running queries, creating database tables, and working with word processing and spreadsheet applications is required.
+Experience: Three years of experience working with database applications, running queries, and working with word processing and spreadsheet applications is required.
 Experience in maintaining a facilities database is preferred.
 Experience in providing technical training is preferred.
 Experience working in higher education is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Acts as the first point of contact for inquiries and requests for assistance from users of the scheduling and space system software, assists with University’s enterprise resource planning software by responding to inquiries and coordinating with other support areas to resolve problems when necessary, and contributes to the efficient use of University space by maintaining the flow of scheduling information between University systems.

 2. Serves as system administrator by managing access clearance levels for users and testing functionality of updates to the space management system.

 3. Provides user support and training for the scheduling and space management systems for Event and Meeting Services as well as other University departments.

 4. Assures the timeliness and reliability of information gathered on space utilization by managing and administering the University’s scheduling and space management database.